What to Do When Facing Eviction as a Tenant

 Advertising & Editorial Disclosure

-Facing eviction is a stressful and uncertain experience for many.
-Tenant rights vary by state, so knowing how you should be treated during the process can empower you to make better choices and avoid manipulation.
-Federal initiatives and local nonprofits are also available to provide financial and legal assistance if you are dealing with eviction.
+Eviction creates stress and uncertainty for many tenants.
+Tenant rights vary by state, so knowing your protections during the process empowers you to make better choices and avoid manipulation.
+Federal initiatives and local nonprofits provide financial and legal assistance if you're dealing with eviction.

-Whether you're currently facing eviction or want to be prepared for it, MoneyGeek examines process intricacies to help you protect yourself and maintain housing stability.
+Whether you're currently experiencing eviction or want to prepare for it, MoneyGeek breaks down the process to help you protect yourself and maintain housing stability.

 What Is Eviction?